 Acknowledgements

 We thank E. Wu, E. Nelson, the staff of Humboldt Bay National Wildlife Refuge (U.S. Fish and Wildlife Service), and numerous undergraduates from Humboldt State University for helping establish the willow common garden.
-L. Mackas-Burns, B. Locke, M. DeSiervo, and J. Jackson provided valuable assistance with the fieldwork.
+L. Mackas-Burns, B. Locke, M. DeSiervo, and J. Jackson provided valuable assistance with the fieldwork and the technician Sinikka Sorsa assisted in phenolic extractions.
 M. Rodriguez-Cabal provided valuable comments on the manuscript.
 M.A.
 Barbour was supported by a BRITE Fellowship, VPRI Graduate Student Travel Fund, and a Four-Year Fellowship from the University of British Columbia.
 J. Bascompte was supported by an ERC’s Advanced Grant.
 G.M.
-Crutsinger was supported by the Miller Institute for Basic Research in Science as well as a NSERC Discovery grant.
+Crutsinger was supported by the Miller Institute for Basic Research in Science as well as a NSERC Discovery grant and R. Julkunen-Tiitto was supported by the Academy of Finland (Grant number 267360).

 References